 Your child and the flu

-The flu is a serious illness, and children especially are susceptible to this easily spread virus.
+The flu is a serious illness.
+The virus is easily spread, and children are very susceptible to the illness.
 Knowing the facts about the flu, its symptoms, and when to get vaccinated are all important in the fight against its spread.

 This article has been put together to help you protect your child over the age of 2 from the flu.
-This is not a substitute for medical advice from your doctor.
-If you think your child may have the flu, call your health care provider immediately.
+This is not a substitute for medical advice from your health care provider.
+If you think your child may have the flu, call your provider right away.

 WHAT ARE THE SYMPTOMS I SHOULD WATCH FOR IN MY CHILD?

 The flu is an infection of the nose, throat, and (sometimes) lungs.
-Your young child with the flu will usually have a fever of 100 °F or higher and a sore throat or a cough.
+Your young child with the flu will most often have a fever of 100°F (37.8°C) or higher and a sore throat or a cough.
 Other symptoms you may notice:

 - Chills, sore muscles, and headache